Mike Gravel: Economy, immigration, and environment

 During his 2008 candidacy, Gravel favored a FairTax scheme, which would abolish the Internal Revenue Service, eliminate the federal income tax (which Gravel called "corrupt"), and impose a national sales tax.
 While Gravel described FairTax as "progressive", others have criticized it as "regressive", disproportionately benefiting the wealthiest Americans.
 To offset the new sales taxes on essential goods, Gravel's plan called for monthly government rebate payments to individuals and families.
 During his 2020 campaign Gravel also voiced support for a third legislative body that would give the people direct control of the budget as well as the implementation of a land value tax.

 Gravel opposed the North American Free Trade Agreement (NAFTA) during his 2008 candidacy, calling it unfair and economically harmful and needing renegotiation.
 Gravel believed that NAFTA was the "root cause" of illegal migration to the U.S. He favored a guest worker program and "setting up naturalization procedures that would fairly bring immigrants into legal status".
 In a 2007 interview, Gravel identified himself as "very much of a globalist" who believed in open markets and open borders and condemned the scapegoating of undocumented immigrants.
-Gravel also said that he favored eliminating the cap on H1B visas.
+Gravel also said that he favored eliminating the cap on H-1B visas.

 As a senator from Alaska, Gravel favored drilling in the Arctic National Wildlife Refuge, but opposed it during his 2008 campaign.
 In 2008, Gravel supported a carbon tax to combat climate change.

 Gravel spoke in favor of net neutrality during his presidential campaign.